melisadigiacomo/bigdata/README.md

 ## Data viz

 I used Matplotlib and Seaborn libraries for data visualization.
+Plot settings were established at the begining.
 All plots retain same color palettes.
 In the graphic resolution I highlighted the correct answer to make it easily visible.
-Barplots were plotted horizontally to easy labels reading.
+Barplots were plotted horizontally to ease label reading, except the ones that show increased or decreased numbers.

 ![report1](images/report1.png)